PatrickJongmans/Titanium_Map_Tools/README.md

 Titanium_Map_Tools
 ==================

-Several handy functions to use on your Titanium Map View
+Several handy functions to use with Titanium Map View

 - Get lat lon bounds of visible region
 - Get (in)visible annotations